ros2/ros2_documentation/source/Tutorials/Workspace/CreatingAWorkspace.rst

 Summary
 -------
-In this tutorial, you sourced your main ROS 2 distro install as your underlay, and created an overlay by running ``. install/setup.bash`` in your new workspace.
+In this tutorial, you sourced your main ROS 2 distro install as your underlay, and created an overlay by cloning and building packages in a new workspace.
 The overlay gets prepended to the path, and takes precedence over the underlay, as you saw with your modified turtlesim.

 Using overlays is recommended for working on a small number of packages, so you don’t have to put everything in the same workspace and rebuild a huge workspace on every iteration.